 Selecting the right gear is crucial for a successful Everest Base Camp trek, and packing needs to be adjusted according to the season.

-Spring (March to May) offers moderate temperatures but can still get cold, especially at higher altitudes.
+Spring (March to May) offers moderate temperatures, but it can still get cold, especially at higher altitudes.
 Essential gear includes a good quality, layered clothing system consisting of moisture-wicking base layers, an insulating mid-layer, and a waterproof outer layer.
 Pack a warm sleeping bag rated for cold temperatures and sturdy trekking boots that can handle occasional snow or rain.
-Sunglasses, sunblock, and a hat are also crucial for protection against UV rays.
+Sunglasses, sunblock, and a hat are also important for protection against UV rays.

 Autumn (September to November) experiences cooler temperatures and clearer skies.
 Gear requirements are similar to spring, but you should prepare for colder conditions as temperatures drop, especially at higher altitudes.
 Consider packing an additional layer for warmth, such as a down jacket, and ensure your sleeping bag is suitable for lower temperatures.
 Layered clothing remains crucial, along with sun protection and durable trekking boots.